chrisgoringe/Comfy-Custom-Node-How-To/README.md

 **Check things** I'm not a ComfyUI expert, and I'm not likely to check everything anyone writes.
 So feel free to look for errors and PR them.

+**Make this look better** I don't really know markdown very well.
+If you do, show us how to make this look better and easier to read.

 **Organise stuff** If this works, it might get messy.
 If you're the type who likes to organise, feel free to sort things into themes and stuff.

 **Help us make this happen** Want to set up a discord server or something where we can chat about this stuff?